-However our analysis suggests that we should pay particular attention to suppliers and business partners in the following sectors: facilities, real- estate, office supplies, office furniture, recruitment and mobile phones and IT- equipment.
-In addition, we should pay particular attention to our engagement of lawyers located outside of Norway.
+However, our analysis suggests that we should pay particular attention to suppliers and business partners in the following sectors: facilities, real- estate, office supplies, office furniture, recruitment and mobile phones and IT- equipment.
+In addition, we should pay particular attention to our engagement of lawyers located in certain countries outside of Norway.